To most people, the word “shark” conjures up an image of a large, sharp-toothed and highly-dangerous marine predator.

 They may be large, but both the whale shark and the basking shark are harmless filter feeders that only eat plankton.

 Another, smaller, filter feeding shark is the megamouth shark, a species named for its huge mouth.

-Unlike the filter feeding sharks, most sharks are carnivorous.
+With the exception of the filter feeding sharks, most sharks are active hunters of prey.

 Sharks mainly prey on smaller fish, and on invertebrates such as shellfish, squid and octopuses.